Rural Communities Policy

 What is the project?

-The Scottish Government has commissioned a review of three
+The Scottish Government commissioned a review of three

 core elements of their funding and support for rural communities: Community Led